projectbanana/projectbanana.github.io/_posts/2014-03-13-Householder.md

 date: 2014-03-13 17:00:00
 ---

-We came up with the idea that whenever there is no time to prepare a fancy presentation, we just meet in the usual baNaNa way, have a banana or two and discuss the details of a famous paper.
+We came up with the idea that whenever there is no time to prepare a fancy presentation, we just meet in the usual baNaNa way, have a banana or two, and discuss the details of a famous paper from applied mathematics.
-[trefethen_hp].

-You can download the QR paper [here](/presentations/householder/householder.pdf).
+This is in fact not our idea but is based on the list by Prof. Nick Trefethen, see [trefethen_hp].

+For this time, we chose the shortest, and most interesting paper of his list!
+Our idea is that we meet and discuss the paper together using the blackboard only.

+Please [download](/presentations/householder/householder.pdf) the QR paper (in his notation it is actually called UR decomposition).

 [trefethen_hp]: http://www.stat.uchicago.edu/~lekheng/courses/302/classics/